It’s easy to jump straight to negative assumptions with this one.

 By using a customer portal, they can save your team from time-consuming admin and get the info they need themselves.

-You’ll no doubt have used this type of portal yourself as a customer; where you can log in to a service website to access your personal profile and see data such as your purchase history, download invoices, and even make new booking requests.
+You’ll no doubt have used this type of portal yourself as a customer.
+It’s where you can log in online to access your personal profile and find useful data.
+It could include your purchase history, invoices, and pending booking requests.

 Much like your staff, one of the biggest frustrations that can lead to a client being difficult to deal with is when they’re prevented from resolving simple problems themselves.

 While no one should expect your customer service team to be live and responding 24/7, customers will at least expect (and enjoy) access to solutions that mean they don’t have to rely on you for that.
 Instead, with an online portal, they can solve these points themselves.